emanueleraggi/coffeeshop/README.md

 **Description:**
 Responsive HTML, CSS, JavaScript theme for a coffee shop business.
 The present landing page could be a good choice for a small business.
 For medium businesses additional features can be added and additional pages can be implemented for a great customer experience.
-An additional feature that it should not be left out is the user experience too.
-This could help small businesses to increase their online presence.